-1. Respec et the rights of all students to enjoy a safe, fun recess period 0 No fighting.
+1. Respec t the rights of all students to enjoy a safe, fun recess period No fighting.
 No tackle sports of any kind (including games which involve pulling students by their clothing).
 No throwing of any objects other than balls (including any type of snow).
 No name calling, bullying, or teasing.
 No pushing, shoving, kicking, or hitting.
 Baseball bats made of wood or metal are not allowed.
-2. Respec et the rights of adults Communicate to all adults in a respectful manner.
+2. Respec at the rights of adults ı l Communicate to all adults in a respectful manner.
 Always answer immediately when an adult speaks to you.
 Follow directions given to you by an adult in a timely and respectful manner.
-3. Respec et school and parish property ,, Take care of balls, jump ropes, and indoor recess games as if they were your own toys at home.
+3. Respec t school and parish property Take care of balls, jump ropes, and indoor recess games as if they were your own toys at home.
 Do not mark on the building or the playground or the tot lot toys.
 Graffiti is vandalism!
 Do not climb or sit on fences or railings, hang on basketball poles, hoops, or soccer goals.
 All balls will be retrieved by the school custodian.
 Do not eat, drink, or chew gum on the playground.
 Any student who needs to enter the school during recess period must ask permission from one of the playground supervisors.
 There should be no reason to enter the building other than illness or injury.
-There are sepa arate rules for the tot lot.
-They are as follows: No pushing, shoving, or tag of any type on the tot lot.
-No flipping or hanging by feet on the playground apparatus.
-No walking up slides, going backwards down the slide, or flipping off the sides of the slide.
-No skipping in line.
-Throwing of sticks, stones, and sand is prohibited.
-No blocking or holding up the slide so others cannot come down.
-Ston playing immediately when the bell rings.